sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 This week, we discuss the paper ["An Efficient Implementation of SELF, a Dynamically-Typed Object-Oriented Language Based on Prototypes"][efficientself] (Chambers, Ungar, and Lee), which appeared in OOPSLA 1989.
 As it turns out, the same year which heralded the downfall of communism in Europe also marked a significant victory in the liberation of object-oriented programming languages from class-based domination.
 What I mean is, as we'll see, Self is the first object-oriented programming language without classes, something not really considered possible before its debut.

 Over the years Self has been a research endeavour at three of the most important institutions in the history of Computer Science: Xerox PARC, Stanford University, and Sun Microsystems.
 As far as I can tell, this week's paper is the fourth Self paper to be published.
-The first, [SELF: The Power of Simplicity][self] (Ungar and Smith), written by the language's creators, introduced Self in 1987.
-The second, [Object Storage and Inheritance for Self][leethesis] (Lee), was written in 1988 and discusses Self's object layout (at that point in time) and Self's multiple inheritance rules.
-The third, [Customization: Optimizing Compiler Technology for Self, a Dynamically-Typed Object-Oriented Programming Language][customization] (Chambers and Ungar), written earlier in 1989, covers some of the same optimizations discussed in the Chambers, Ungar, and Lee paper.
+The first, ["SELF: The Power of Simplicity"][self] (Ungar and Smith), written by the language's creators, introduced Self in 1987.
+The second, ["Object Storage and Inheritance for Self"][leethesis] (Lee), was written in 1988 and discusses Self's object layout (at that point in time) and Self's multiple inheritance rules.
+The third, ["Customization: Optimizing Compiler Technology for Self, a Dynamically-Typed Object-Oriented Programming Language"][customization] (Chambers and Ungar), written earlier in 1989, covers some of the same optimizations discussed in the Chambers, Ungar, and Lee paper.

 ### Smalltalk